An overview of Medicare services for managing and treating patients with mental health care needs. Includes an Indigenous patient case study.

 As part of your strategy to improve your patient’s mental health you:

-- schedule an appointment for a GPMHTP review consultation (item 2712) in 4 weeks’ time
+- schedule an appointment for a GPMHTP review consultation, items 277 or 2712, in 4 weeks’ time

-- assign follow-up services (item 10987) by the Aboriginal health practitioner to monitor risk of self-harm by providing assistance with reviews during weekly outreach visits to your patient’s community
+- assign follow-up services, item 10987, with the Aboriginal Health Practitioner to monitor risk of self-harm.
+The Aboriginal Health Practitioner will review the patient during weekly outreach visits to your patient’s community

 - consider the need to refer your patient for a psychiatric assessment